Frequently Asked Questions

 Q: My child has a very serious food allergy.
 How does the school accommodate allergies?

 A: The welfare of our kids is My School's highest priority.
-During our mandatory orientation we train duty day parents and caregivers on food handling, first-aid, and sanitation guidelines.
-We discuss the particular allergies of children in the class and with your consent we post your child's name, picture, allergy and expected reaction prominently in the classroom.
+The teachers are all First Aid trained.
+During our mandatory orientation we train duty day volunteers on food handling, first-aid, and sanitation guidelines.
+We discuss the particular allergies of children in the class and we are required to post your child's name, picture, allergy and expected reaction prominently in the classroom.
 We maintain a nut-free environment and we do not allow any known severe allergy-inducing foods into the classroom.
+The lunch caterer can accommodate most allergies and special meals.

 Q: My child is at a hitting stage.
 What will happen if he hits another child?